harvestlabs/quikdraw/README.md

 Find your project at https://kontour.io/projects/36142e64-2367-42fc-b996-54ab0600a602/bd47e6e7-1311-4a7c-8137-f80361c6d2ee Do you want to update your current project settings to this draft?
 [Y/n]: Y
 ```
-Under the hood, quikdraw triggers your project's Truffle or Hardhat compilation.
+Under the hood, Quikdraw triggers your project's Truffle or Hardhat compilation.
 It then takes those compiled artifacts and sends them to your private Kontour project, which makes them available to add to your node.
 Whenever you make changes and compile a new set of contracts, your Kontour draft will update to those new versions.

 Client developers can point to any version of your smart contract APIs that they want by changing a single URL parameter, and Kontour will make sure all of the web3.js SDKs are automatically generated and kept up to date!